 Peace was not established in the area until 1845, when Gen. Zachary Taylor established an army encampment at present-day Rockport, just as Texas became the 28th state of the United States at the end of that year.
 That peace was short-lived, however, as the Mexican-American War began a year later in 1846.
 The end of the war in 1848 allowed for real settlement in the area to take place.

-The U.S. Census reported only 200 permanent residents (3 of whom were slaves) in 1850, with ranching and cattle farming the area's primary industry.
+The U.S. Census reported only 200 permanent residents in 1850, with ranching and cattle farming the area's primary industry.
 New settlers would soon arrive in South Texas, establishing its first permanent settlements throughout the 1850's.
 Crop cultivation developed slowly in the area, however, with cattle farming remaining prevalent.
 The first community in present-day Ingleside was established around 1854.

 The Civil War once again brought conflict to the area, forcing many of the local residents to once again leave their homes (to Goliad) during the war.
 The county was not on the front lines of the war, but was key to the "cotton road," a smuggling route used by the Confederacy to trade with Mexico.
 A Confederate fort was established at present-day Aransas Pass to combat union ships in the Gulf of Mexico, which meant that raids occasionally hit the Corpus Christi Bay area, including San Patricio.
 Ingleside, which sits on the coast of the Bay, was frequently attacked, forcing its residents to relocate.